stenslae/PulsarSideChannel/pulsar_report.md

 #### Method

 - **Enveloping** is a process that smooths signals and outlines its extremes.
+- The **Hilbert transform** phase shifts a signal by 90 degrees.
+When the raw signal is added to the Hilbert transform, this creates the **analytic signal.** The analytic signal quantifies how much the signal rotates over time.
-- The **Hilbert transform** was used to
+- The amplitude of the analytic signal was used as the envelope, capturing instantaneous amplitude independent from phase.
+- This method does not remove noise, but it reduces visible oscilations in the envelope because phase cancels out when calculating magnitude.
+- Because peak amplitudes are preserved while phase variations are ignored, periodic energy leakage becomes easier to detect in spectral analysis.

 #### Results

+- **Applying envelope detection increased spectral leakage detectability** compared to scrambled signals, particularly in low-noise environments.

-- It was found that enveloping the signal resulted in improved spectral results.
-The advantage of enveloping the signal was consistent across all scrambling levels, while noise reduced the advantage.
-But, in high noise environments, spectral analysis was reduced across the board.
+- The advantage of enveloping the signal was consistent across all scrambling levels, while noise reduced the advantage.
+But, in high noise environments, spectral analysis effectiveness dropped substantially regardless of envelope processing.

-- Autocorrelation was shown to be significiantly less effective for the leakage.
+- Autocorrelation was shown to be significiantly less effective as a leakage indicator.
+This could be due to autocorrelation being less effective in pulsar detection, as pulsars are too sparse for autocorrelation to detect a correlation.

 ![Envelope Heatmap](outputs/envelope_advantage.jpg)

 ```bash
 LEAKAGE PER SCRAMBLING: